What is a Animation Artist?

-What does a Animation Artists do, typically?
+What does an Animation Artists do, typically?

-Use artistic and creative skill set to create
+Use artistic and creative skillset to create

 Most Animation Artists have an interest or background in art, and/or graphic design.
 In fact, most Motion Graphic Designers typically have a strong sketch and/or creative/graphic design skill sets, and while pursuing or exploring those opportunities, learn about and add Motion Graphics Design to their list of skills and abilities.